 “Baksheesh” or gratuities were an area we found a little confusing on visiting Egypt so here we lay out for you some of the rates that we paid on our trip in early 2019 to help you decide what may be appropriate, as well as scams and other ways Baksheesh may be requested at the most inopportune times.

-You can read our full guide to Egypt here as well as a Nile cruise review and safety issues here.
+You can also check out this full travel to Egypt guide as well as a Nile cruise review and safety issues you may face in Egypt here.

 Information correct as at January 2019.
 Please add to the comments below if you feel there are any inaccuracies or rates have changed so we can keep this an up to date resource for fellow family travellers.